pauldotyu/azure-pipelines-terraform/README.md

 EOF
 ```

-Create a file for each environment as we will use these in our pipelines and save these files in a temp directory somewhere on your machine.
-These files will not be committed to your repo.
+Repeat the steps above to create a strorage account and config file for each environment as we will use these in our pipelines and save these files in a temp directory somewhere on your machine.
+These files will not be committed to your repo if you are using the .gitignore file found in tihs

 > NOTE: The set of commands above are just for the **dev** enviornment, so you will need to repeat this process for **test** and **prod**